rjkviegas/skills-workshops/week-1/pairing_challenges/README.md

 # Pairing Challenges

-Clone the [Diode Project for these challenges](https://diode.makersacademy.com/students/neoeno/projects/1).
-This will give you a clear idea of what it means to succeed at these challenges and space to evaluate this at a quieter moment.

 A series of challenges to complete in pairs.
 Try both [Pairing Styles](http://articles.coreyhaines.com/posts/thoughts-on-pair-programming): *Driver-Navigator* and *Ping-Pong*.

 All challenges are to transform data from one form to another in an _elegant_ way.
 You can think of elegance as: